-The Trustees are allocating funds to Louisiana, Mississippi, Alabama, Florida, the open ocean, and regionwide activities.
+The Trustees are allocating funds to Louisiana, Mississippi, Alabama, Florida, and the Open Ocean and Regionwide Restoration Areas.
 These funds may be used for resource-level planning, prioritization, implementation, and monitoring for resource recovery, among other uses.
+The Trustees may also use Regionwide and Open Ocean funds for restoration outside of the Gulf of Mexico as ecologically appropriate.
 Because marine mammals face a wide range of threats, the Trustees will implement a portfolio of restoration approaches that could include decreasing and mitigating interactions with commercial and recreational fishing gear, characterizing and reducing impacts from noise, reducing illegal feeding and harassment, and increasing understanding of causes of marine mammal illness and death.